xXCrash2BomberXx/Bython/README.md

 - Comments are immediately removed by the compiler and can be declared with `#`, `//`, or a multiline comment starting with `/*` and closing with `*/`
 - Comments CANNOT use string characters that are not escaped with `\` such as `\'` and `\"`
 - Along with the `and` and `or` keywords, `&&` and `||` have also been implemented respectively

+# Minor Bugs
+- Type annotations don't work on constants.
+- Type annotations, in general, can cause issues, so use them with caution.
+Hopefully, many should work
+- As with annotations, f-strings can also cause issues